 Workgroups still have their place and their advantages.
-One is low cost when compared with a client-server network.
+One advantage is their low cost when compared to client-server networks.
 Obviously, no servers (which cost more than client computers) need to be purchased.
-Workgroups are also quite simple to set up when compared with client-server networks.
+Workgroups are also quite simple to set up when compared to client-server networks.
 Home networks are usually peer-to-peer, and many small office and home office (SOHO) networks function well as workgroups.

 However, in medium to large networks, the management of security becomes an administrative nightmare.
-As discussed earlier, each user must have an account on every computer that he will use or access over the network.
+As discussed earlier, each user must have an account on every computer that he or she will use or access over the network.
 Also, peer-to-peer networks are not scalable.
 When a network can be grown (with respect to the number of computers) without causing additional network traffic or additional administrative effort, it is said to be scalable.